open-forest-observatory/ofo-argo/docs/usage/argo-usage.md

 ## GPU node scheduling

-GPU nodes are automatically **tainted** to prevent non-GPU workloads from being scheduled on them.
-This ensures expensive GPU resources are reserved for workloads that need them.
+To prevent expensive GPU resources from being consumed by CPU-only workloads, the cluster uses explicit scheduling rules:

 **How it works:**

-- GPU nodes receive a taint: `nvidia.com/gpu=true:NoSchedule`
-- CPU pods (no toleration) are automatically excluded from GPU nodes
-- GPU pods have a toleration + GPU resource request, allowing them to schedule on GPU nodes
+- **CPU nodes** are labeled with `workload-type: cpu` based on their nodegroup naming pattern (any node with `cpu` in the name)
+- **CPU pods** use `nodeSelector: workload-type: cpu` to explicitly target CPU nodes
+- **GPU pods** request GPU resources (e.g., `nvidia.com/gpu` or MIG resources), which naturally constrains them to nodes advertising those resources
 - All pods still inherit `podAffinity` from the workflow controller configmap to prefer scheduling on nodes with other running pods (to support autoscaling in removing empty nodes)

-This taint-based approach is simpler than using affinity overrides.
-GPU templates only need to add a `tolerations` block - they don't need to override or repeat affinity rules.
-See the `metashape-gpu-step` template in `photogrammetry-workflow-stepbased.yaml` for an example.
+This approach ensures CPU pods cannot schedule on GPU nodes, even during the brief period when new GPU nodes join the cluster before NFD labels them.

-For admin setup of GPU tainting, see [GPU node tainting](../admin/cluster-creation-and-resizing.md#configure-gpu-node-tainting).
+For admin setup of CPU node labeling, see [CPU node labeling](../admin/cluster-creation-and-resizing.md#configure-cpu-node-labeling).

 ### MIG (Multi-Instance GPU)

 For workloads with low GPU utilization, MIG nodegroups partition each A100 into multiple isolated slices.
-To use MIG, create a MIG nodegroup (see [MIG nodegroups](cluster-access-and-resizing.md#mig-nodegroups)) and update the workflow GPU template to request MIG resources:
+To use MIG, create a MIG nodegroup (see [MIG nodegroups](cluster-access-and-resizing.md#mig-nodegroups)).

+**For custom workflows**, update the workflow GPU template to request MIG resources:

 ```yaml
 resources: